At a Glance

 GE Profile Dishwasher PDT845SFLDS at 42 dB - $1,419

 GE Profile has three models under 44 dB.
-What's interesting is they still have the grinder dubbed "Piranha" and are quiet.
+Interestingly, they still have the grinder dibbed "Piranha" and are quiet.
+It is the only dishwasher with a grinder on the list.

-They also have 100 separate sprays include dedicated jets for bottles and silverware.
+They also have 100 separate sprays including dedicated jets for bottles and silverware.
+It's pretty interesting.

 Almost every double drawer is 44 dB.
 The singles vary between 43 and 46 dB.